BS – University of Michigan, Ann Arbor, Michigan

 The subject of my research has been the application of advanced radiotherapy methods in the treatment of children with cancer.
 My focus has been in pediatric neuro-oncology where I have designed new treatments for children with brain tumors and modeled radiation-related CNS effects.
 The broad long-term goal of my research has been to increase the cure rates for the most common brain tumors and reduce or eliminate the side effects of radiation therapy.
 My work in the area of conformal radiation therapy for pediatric CNS tumors has provided the basis for the dose, volume and normal tissue tolerance guidelines used in most of the national cooperative group brain tumor trials for children with medulloblastoma, ependymoma, low-grade glioma and craniopharyngioma.
 My work has recently been highlighted in a number of oncology journals including Lancet Oncology, Journal of Clinical Oncology, and the International Journal of Radiation Oncology, Biology and Physics.

-In the Children’s Oncology Group, I currently serve as the Chairman of the Radiation Oncology Discipline and Vice-chairman of the CNS Disease Committee.
-I have been the Principal Investigator for the most recent national ependymoma study.
+In the Children’s Oncology Group, I served as the Chair of the Radiation Oncology Discipline and Vice-chair of the CNS Disease Committee from 2006-2016.
+I was the Principal Investigator for the most recent national ependymoma study.
 My current efforts include leading the development of new guidelines to implement and research the role of intensity-modulated radiation therapy and proton beam therapy in the treatment of children with all types of brain and solid tumors.
-To that end, I recently completed a sabbatical at the Paul Scherrer Institute in Villigen, Switzerland where I studied proton spot scanning.
+To that end, I completed a sabbatical at the Paul Scherrer Institute in Villigen, Switzerland, where I studied proton spot scanning.
 My goal is to lead the effort to develop institutional and collaborative protocols for St. Jude patients to receive proton beam therapy at established protons centers.

 - Low-grade glioma